 Although I hope you have understood how to use the LIKE statement to search various patterns in SQL Server with the help of the above examples.
 But let me show you some other use cases based on two tables I have in my database.

-I will display the list of employees who have sold all automotive parts-related products along with their invoice amount.
+I will display the list of employees who have sold all automotive parts-related products along with the amount which is mentioned in the printable invoice template.

 SELECT name, s.Product, s.Price FROM Employee AS e JOIN Sales AS s ON e.id=s.PersonID WHERE s.Product LIKE ‘%Parts%’ GO